hdlyhne/pthread-sync/README.txt

 03/31/2014
 -----

-This is my solution to assignment 4 in CSCI 340.
+This is my solution for assignment 4 in CSCI 340.

 This program shows how to use pthread's synchronization mechanisms to solve a problem of mutual exclusion and a